Fredcook12/Genomic-Data-Science-Tools/README.md

 # Genomic-Data-Science-Tools
-This repository provides a collection of tools and scripts designed to assist in analysing genomic data.
+This repository provides a collection of tools designed to assist in analysing genomic data.

 # DNA Tools for Sequence Analysis